About the Books

 Click here to listen to the audio trailer!

-It is currently available in bookshops in Australia, New Zealand, America and Canada, but you can buy it online as well, from Dymocks and Amazon, or as an e-book from Kobo .
+It is currently available in bookshops in Australia, New Zealand, America and Canada, but you can buy it online as well, from Dymocks, Amazon, Barnes and Noble, or as an e-book from Kobo .
 And you can get the Czech edition here.

 The Land of Bad Fantasy, my very first novel, published when I was just 20 years old.
 LoBF is, as of this writing, my only published work for children.